kariyum/work-bridge/documentation/Kanban.md

 ## done

+- [ ] upon logging in route the user to home page
+- [ ] remove accessing writeable store in the +layout.ts page /
 - [ ] deleting a project must delete a task!
 - [ ] check CRUD capabilities of each entity
 - [ ] rename assign to assign_id column